About PetersPioneersAbout PetersPioneers

 In March 2008, I mentioned to a friend who teaches economics at Fordham University, Fred Campano, that I had a third cousin, Margaret O'Brien Steinfels, who was also a director of the Center on Religion and Culture there.
 She and her cousins had found me by Googling their name on the Internet.
 A week later, Fred invited me to a Fordham function where Peggy was speaking, and I was able to meet her in person.

 In July 2008, my genealogical research started to go off in a new direction.
 I had my DNA tested through Family Tree DNA.
 They test DNA from Y chromosomes, which only males have.
 For me, this means tracking my Biggins ancestry.
 In my case, results far exceeded expectations.
 I found myself fairly closely related with others named Biggins, Beggan, and Beaghen from County Monaghan.
 But I also found myself pretty closely related to people named Maguire, McMahon, McKenna, McDonald, and Carroll who are descended from three brothers who lived in 4th century Ireland.
-See DNA of the Three Collas.
+See Z3000 the Three Collas.

 Ellen and daughters